Eng/AIS 2200 (Crosslisted)

 Please let me know if you feel another student is plagiarizing your ideas on the discussion board.
 Additionally, all students should make themselves familiar with the Student Academic Honor Code.

 Note: Federal laws require UNCP to accommodate students with documented learning, physical, chronic health, psychological, visual or hearing disabilities.
 In post-secondary school settings, academic accommodations are not automatic; to receive accommodations, students must make a formal request and must supply documentation from a qualified professional to support that request.
-Students who believe they qualify must contact the Accessibility Resource Center (ARC) in DF Lowry Building, Room 107 or call 910-521-6695 to begin the accommodation process.
+Students who believe they qualify must contact Disability Support Services (DSS) in DF Lowry Building, Room 107 or call 910-521-6695 to begin the accommodation process.
 All discussions remain confidential.
 Accommodations cannot be provided retroactively.
-More information for students about the services provided by ARC and the accommodation process may be found at the following link:
+More information for students about the services provided by DSS and the accommodation process may be found at the following links: